averdonks/odin-recipes/README.md

 ## Reflection

 Completing this project made me more comfortable with using HTML to build out the structure of webpages and using Git for version control.
-I look forward to completing many more projects thoughout my odin project journey
+I look forward to completing many more projects thoughout my odin project journey!